42 cm Converted to Inches: A thorough look to Metric-Imperial Conversion

 42 cm / 2.54 cm/inch ≈ 16.54 inches

-Therefore, 42 centimeters is approximately equal to 16.54 inches.
-The "approximately" is important because the conversion factor 2.54 is a rounded value.
-The actual conversion is slightly more precise, but 16.54 inches provides sufficient accuracy for most practical purposes.
+Because of this, 42 centimeters is approximately equal to 16.54 inches.
+The actual conversion is slightly more precise, but 16.54 is a rounded value.
+The "approximately" is important because the conversion factor 2.54 inches provides sufficient accuracy for most practical purposes.

 Beyond the Calculation: Practical Applications